compuphase/pawn/readme.txt

 You should also download the two documentation files "pawn-lang.pdf" and "pawn-imp.pdf" --the "Language guide" and the "Implementer's guide" respectively.
-You may need to build the compiler and abstract machine, and the "Implementor's guide" is likely to give you precise guidelines (or at least, it will point you in the right direction).
+You may need to build the compiler and abstract machine, and the "Implementer's guide" is likely to give you precise guidelines (or at least, it will point you in the right direction).
 There are a few guidelines for building the system with CMake in the section "Building with CMake", below.